Jerry-29/PullAndBear.com-Clone/README.md

 we split our task between four of us.
 Shivam designed the landing page along with signIn ans signUp function with all mandatory and necessary authentication for visiting   the Pull&Bear website, Avdhesh has completed the navbar for all pages and designed the Men & Women section of the website along with payment page authentication.
 Shubham worked on product category inside Men/women section with all available products of that category.
-In addition to this ,he has added filter function.
+In addition to this ,he has added some sorting function.
 And govind made product discription page , On description page you can select color and sizes according to your requirement.
 Addition to this he worked on Cart page where you can modify your quantity of items.

-    Our team has only 4 members, so we split every work with us.
-I take care of designing the navbar of all pages and designed the menorwomen page, men, women, and payment page of the pullandbear.
-And my teammate shivam made sign in and signup pages and subham made product pages and govind made product discription pages and cart page of the website.

 </p>
-<h2>Our Team with github link</h2>
+<h2>Our Team</h2>
 <ul>
     <li><a href="https://github.com/AvdheshPal/">Avdhesh Pal</a></li>
     <li><a href="https://github.com/Govindsingh29">Govind Singh</a></li>